Vincent Ferrer: Compromise of Caspe

 Vincent participated in the management of a significant political crisis in his homeland.
 King Martin of Aragon died in 1410 without a legitimate heir, and five potential candidates came forth to claim the throne, all with royal bloodlines.
 It was determined that a committee of nine respected figures, three each from Aragon, Catalonia, and Valencia (the realms comprising the Crown of Aragon), would review the qualifications and select the next king.
 Vincent was chosen as one of the representatives of Valencia, and he voted for the Castilian prince Ferdinand of Antequera, who became the next King of Aragon.
 On 28 June, Ferrer publicly proclaimed Ferdinand of Castile as king of Aragon.
 The process by which Ferdinand was determined to be the next king is known as the Compromise of Caspe.

 Death and legacy

 Vincent died on 5 April 1419 at Vannes in Brittany, at the age of 69, and was buried in Vannes Cathedral.
-He was canonized by Pope Calixtus III on 3 June 1455.
+He was canonized by Pope Callixtus III on 3 June 1455.
 His feast day is celebrated on 5 April.

 Entities named after him include a pontifical religious institute, the Fraternity of Saint Vincent Ferrer, and two Brazilian municipalities, São Vicente Ferrer, Maranhão, and São Vicente Ferrer, Pernambuco.

 A 50-metre (164-foot) statue of Ferrer was erected in Bayambang, Philippines, in 2019.